SAYOOLA591/zeek-suricata/README.md

 ---

-# Zeek & Suricata Installation and Configuration Guide
+# Zeek & Suricata Installation and Configuration

 ### Install Zeek:

 Add Zeek repository

 The Zeek installation has been completed, and its binaries are located as shown below.
-To customize Zeek, its uses this configuration file provided, we are going to install and enable the folowing:
+To customize Zeek, it uses the configuration file provided.
+We are going to install and enable the following:

 Installs Zeek (with JA3 & JA4 fingerprinting enabled)